BHFock/git-cl/docs/design-notes.md

 `.git/cl.json`is not part of the git history.
 That keeps changelists conceptiually as a 'pre staging functionality' which is not mixed up with git's version control.

 Stash metadata is stored in .git/cl-stashes.json.
-This keeps the stashes seperate from the namelist files and allowed an implementation of the more adavneced `git cl stash` and `git cl unstash` without impacting the implementation of the basis functions.
+This keeps the stashes separate from the namelist files and allowed an implementation of the more advanced `git cl stash` and `git cl unstash` without impacting the implementation of the basis functions.

 #### Code Structure

 Code stored in one single file to make installation easy.
-The disatvantage of more difficult code navidagtion is mitigated by separtion into blocks of different functionality with clear header comments:
+The disadvantage of more difficult code navigation is mitigated by separation into blocks of different functionality with clear header comments:

 ##### [# INTERNAL UTILITIES](https://github.com/BHFock/git-cl/blob/0.3.4/git-cl#L90)